The challenge of measuring product marketing success is not a new one.

 With marketing moving more and more in the direction of data-driven decisions and results, it becomes quite the challenge when marketers are unable to attribute tangible results to a team’s effort.

-While it is difficult, it is not impossible to measure the impact of product marketing.
+While it is difficult, it is not impossible to measure PMM's impact.

 In this article, I cover the most important metrics you need to include in your attribution process, like: